 With so much to do in Hong Kong, there's enough of this bustling island for everyone.
 From shopping and dining to hiking and sightseeing, your trip to this vibrant city will be a memorable one.

-If you've only got time to make one stop in the city, head to The Peak.
-This is the highest point on the island and is known as the city's most exclusive neighbourhood, having been so since colonial times.
-Ride the Peak Tram for an unforgettable experience, as skyscrapers pass close by, you slowly rise to The Peak on the city's historic funicular railway.
-For uninterrupted views of the city's skyline, head to The Peak Tower with its large viewing platform known as 8Sky Terrace 428.
+If you've only got time to make one stop in the city, you definitely can't miss The Peak.
+Also known as the Victoria Peak, The Peak is the highest point on Hong Kong and remains as the home to the city's most exclusive neighbourhood since colonial times.
+For an unforgettable experience, ride the Peak Tram and watch skyscrapers pass by as you slowly rise to the top of the city's historic funicular railway.

 Alternatively, for those with time to spare, head on out to Lantau Island, Hong Kong's largest island just less than an hour away by ferry.
 There, you will see one of Hong Kong's most impressive sights - the Tian Tan Buddha nestled atop the Po Lin Monastery complex.
 As the world's largest seated bronze Buddha, this is an attraction that appeals to both the religious and curious tourists waiting to take a look at this majestic monument.

 Hong Kong is a shopper's heaven for shoppers on all kinds of budget.
 Those looking for cheap finds and local souvenirs, Ladies' Market on Mongkok's Tung Choi Street is one you must have heard of.
 So, get your bargain on as you browse through over 100 stalls of accessories, trinkets, jewellery and clothing - all at an unbelievable cheap price.